$30.00 members / $50.00 nonmembers 2.0 CE credits

 About the author(s)

-Kathy currently lives in Madison, WI, where she is a faculty member with two massage schools, facilitates a peer supervision group, and is in private practice.
+Kathy Ginn, LMT has been active in the profession of massage therapy since 1991.
+She is a faculty member with two massage schools, facilitates a peer supervision group, and is in private practice.
 Kathy is a member of the Right Use of Power teacher’s guild.

 Course approval codes

-MSP #127; LCEU0001639
+MSP #127; LCEU0002176